Respect for Human Rights

 LGBT issues are also included in training for promoted employees as an opportunity to deepen their understanding.
-The cumulative number of employees participating in training on LGBT issues is now 3,089.
+The cumulative number of employees participating in training on LGBT issues is now 7,259.

-The Group also held a Human Rights Awareness Workshop for all executives and employees to consider human rights from multiple viewpoints.
+The Group held a Human Rights Awareness Workshop for all executives and employees to consider human rights from multiple viewpoints.

 |Objective||To acquire basic knowledge concerning human rights and to understand and raise awareness of the Group's fundamental principles concerning respect for human rights|

 |Objective||To acquire knowledge and raise awareness concerning human rights required for their respective positions|

 |Objective||To watch a video for human rights awareness promotion and hold discussions at each workplace regarding the content|